 Classic Lisbon cafes stick with tradition and serve commodity coffee mass-produced by companies like Delta Coffee and Sical.
 On the upside, this type of coffee in Portugal is cheap – often costing under a euro for an espresso.

 However, as the expression goes, ‘you get what you pay for.’
 Bica, the popular name for a Portuguese shot is commonly drunk with 2 packs of sugar to counteract the drink’s bitter, burnt flavor.
 You can pay as little as € 0.60 for a shot.
-As for us, we’d rather not drink swill.
+As for us, we prefer to drink the best coffee in Lisbon instead of the cheap stuff.

 Modern, new-wave coffee roasters roast their beans light to medium – the beans are never over-roasted to a ‘burnt’ consistency.
 Not only do specialty roasts taste good, but they also contain many positive properties such as the caffeine ‘pick me up’ that are roasted out of old-world coffee blends.